hl7au/au-fhir-base/input/pagecontent/sexgender.md

   - *Woman or female* may be represented by sending the SNOMED CT code 446141000124107\|Identifies as female gender\|
   - *Non-binary* may be represented by sending the SNOMED CT code 33791000087105\|Identifies as nonbinary gender\|
   - *[I/They] use a different term (please specify)*  may be represented by sending only `text` and no `coding`
-  - *Prefer not to answer* may be represented by sending the code "asked-declined"
+  - *Prefer not to answer* may be represented by sending the Data Absent Reason code "asked-declined"
-  - *Not stated or inadequately described* may be represented by the code "unknown"
+  - *Not stated or inadequately described* may be represented by sending the Data Absent Reason code "unknown"
-  - Where the workflow does not support obtaining a gender identity value, it may be represented by sending the code "not-asked"
+  - Where the workflow does not support obtaining a gender identity value, it may be represented by sending the Data Absent Reason code "not-asked"

 Example: Patient resource with gender identity
 ~~~